 During the event, Insperity’s Director of Community Involvement Corinn Price provided insight into the company’s stance on employee volunteering.
 “At Insperity, our mission is to help businesses succeed so communities prosper,” she said.
 “But accomplishing the first step does not mean leaving the second to chance.
 Instead, action is key, and through volunteerism and community leadership, Insperity encourages all employees to get involved and make a difference in the lives of others.”

-To learn more about how to enhance the relationship between employee volunteer programs and engagement, be sure to check out the Community Involvement Study 2015, as well as our complete catalog of courses for 2016-2017, including Employee Volunteer Programs with Purpose, coming to Chicago, IL, on Sept.
-7-8, 2016.
+To learn more about how to enhance the relationship between employee volunteer programs and engagement, be sure to check out the Community Involvement Study 2015, as well as our complete catalog of courses, including Employee Volunteer Programs with Purpose.